StackVista/stackstate-docs/develop/reference/stql_reference.md

 {% hint style="success" "self-hosted info" %}

-**StackState Self-Hosted**

-Extra information for the StackState Self-Hosted product:

-STQL queries can be combined with scripts in the Analytics environment.
+STQL queries can be combined with scripts in the [Analytics](../../use/stackstate-ui/analytics.md) environment.

 {% endhint %}